tytydraco/yessleep/out/Im_a_Death_Row_Guard_assigned_to_Guard_Death_YesTHE_Death_The_time_to_meet_Her_is_approaching.md

 “So, when do I meet Lady Death?”

 Thunder cracked, and for an instant I saw what I can only describe as Miss Goth Universe.
-Black hair.
-Caramel skin.
+Severe expression.Caramel skin.
 Green eyes with golden flecks.
 Black hair that looked woven from shadow.
+The reddest, plumpest lips I've ever seen.

 She looked me directly in the eyes with a half-snile.